Filing: Emails raise questions of execution drugs access

 Another email says there may be a “loop hole” to getting another drug previously used by Tennessee on its own, pentobarbital, by importing it.
 The filing contends the state refuses to return to pentobarbital, “without a legitimate reason, even though it would significantly reduce a substantial risk of severe pain.”

+A Department of Correction spokeswoman declined to comment on the emails and the court filing, citing the ongoing lawsuit.
+Gov. Bill Lee addressed the issue in general terms with reporters Wednesday, saying the state plans to “address the particulars around that before the next one.”
+He said officials have “some time” because Sutton has chosen electrocution and “it’s not an issue” for his February execution.

-The court filing comes at a time when Tennessee is killing more inmates than any state but Texas, and five of the last seven people executed in Tennessee have chosen to die in the electric chair instead of by lethal injection.
+The court filing comes at a time when Tennessee is executing more inmates than any state but Texas.
+Four of the six people executed in Tennessee since August 2018 have chosen to die in the electric chair instead of by lethal injection.
+Sutton would be the fifth.

 Attorneys for inmates have contended both methods result in an unconstitutionally painful death, but some have contended it would be quicker and less painful to die from electrocution.